Last updated on 28 January 2021

 Singaporeans are increasingly health conscious and choosing to adopt healthier lifestyles that consist of more and more exercise.
 However, this supposedly healthy approach also increases the risk of injury.
 Running, one of the most common and popular forms of exercise, contains significant risk.

-The situation is made worse for middle-aged weekend warriors – working professionals above the age of 45 who adopt a semi-regular exercise regime in a bid to keep themselves healthy as they get older.
-A study published in the Orthopaedic Journal of Sports Medicine found that novice runners between the ages of 45 to 65 are at the highest risk of getting injured during running, with those between the ages 30 to 45 coming in second.
+The risk for injury is higher for middle-aged weekend warriors – working professionals above the age of 45 who adopt a semi-regular exercise regime in a bid to keep themselves healthy as they get older.
+A study published in the Orthopaedic Journal of Sports Medicine found that novice runners between the ages of 45 – 65 are at the highest risk of getting injured during running, with those between the ages of 30 – 45 coming in second.

 “The common musculoskeletal injuries sustained during running are mostly lower limbs, like knee or ankle injuries and they are either overuse injuries or traumatic injuries (from falls or accidents),” Dr Lee says.